ARTICLES OF INCORPORATION OF THE RNA SOCIETY

 ARTICLE VII.
 Fiscal Affairs, Record Keeping and Waiver of Notice

 Section 1.
 Calendar and Dues.
 The fiscal year of the Society shall be the calendar year.
+Memberships shall be on a yearly basis starting at the first day of the year or at such dates as determined by the Council.
 Membership dues may be changed by two-thirds majority vote of the Council.
-Annual dues are payable on or before October 1st for the subsequent calendar year.
-Members who have not paid will be notified and if they still have not paid will be dropped from the mailing and subscription lists on the first day of January.
+Annual dues are payable on or before the renewal date of the membership for the subsequent year.
+Members who have not paid will be notified and if they still have not paid will be dropped from the mailing and subscription lists thirty days after the renewal date.

 Section 2.
 Contracts.
 The Council may authorize any officer(s) or agent(s) to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Society, and such authority may be general or confined to specific instances.